pimutils/khal/doc/sphinx/source/usage.rst

 Usage
 =====

-Khal is a calendar program for the terminal for viewing, adding and editing events and calendars.
-Khal is build on the iCalendar_ and vdir_ (allowing the use of vdirsyncer_ for CalDAV compatibility) standards.

 Khal offers a set of commands, namely :command:`calendar`, :command:`agenda`, :command:`new`, :command:`printcalendars`, and :command:`interactive`.
 See
 below for a description of what each of these commands does.
 Calling